qmk/qmk_firmware/docs/feature_combo.md

 If not using `COMBO_ONLY_FROM_LAYER` it is possible to specify a combo reference layer for any layer using the `combo_ref_from_layer` hook.
+The combo macros automatically create this function from the `COMBO_REF_LAYER()` entries given.

-This function receives the default reference layer if set, or the current layer otherwise.
-A default layer can be set with `#define COMBO_REF_DEFAULT _MY_COMBO_REF_LAYER`
+This function returns the assigned reference layer for the current layer. if there is no match, it returns the  default reference layer if set, or the current layer otherwise.
+A default layer can be set with `DEFAULT_REF_LAYER(_MY_COMBO_REF_LAYER)`

-If not set, the default selection will be the current layer.
+If not set, the default reference layer selection from the automatically generated `combo-ref-from-layer()` will be the current layer.

 The following `combo_ref_from_layer` function will give a reference layer of _QWERTY for the _DVORAK layer and